Kyle E. Armstrong, FACHE, Chief Operating Officer at Baylor University Medical Center, Dallas

 Previously, Patel was the chair of the Vizient Ambulatory Committee and chair of ASHP Compensation and Sustainability.
 She currently sits on the Education Steering Committee for Ambulatory Care Section at ASHP.

-Todd Senters, Sr., administrator, Baptist Hospitals of Southeast Texas, Beaumont
+Todd Senters, Sr., administrator of service line operations, Baptist Hospitals of Southeast Texas, Beaumont

 Todd Senters, Sr. is an Administrator with Baptist Hospitals of Southeast Texas in Beaumont, where he oversees outpatient services, secondary market operations, satellite campuses, population health and graduate medical education.